Delaware State Nurse Aide Registry

 How to Become a CNA in Delaware

-In order to become a Certified Nursing Assistant in Delaware, applicants must complete the state-approved training program endorsed by the Delaware CNA Registry.
+In order to become a Certified Nursing Assistant in Delaware, applicants must complete the state-approved CNA program endorsed by the Delaware CNA Registry.
 Candidates must also undergo a competency examination within 2 years of completing the program.
-Once the examination have been successfully completed, the candidate can be placed on the CNA registry.
+Once the examination has been successfully completed, the candidate can be placed on the CNA registry.
 CNAs who are not in good standing are prohibited in intermediate care facilities.
 Prometric administers the exam while also managing the CNA Registry for The Delaware Division of Long-Term Care Residents Protection or DLTCR.

 - Candidate Information Bulletin

-- Approved CNA Training Programs
+- Approved CNA Programs

 - Online Examination Application